LG Cookie (KP500)

-The KP500 (marketed as LG Cookie, or Cooky in South Korea) is a touchscreen mobile phone.
-LG targeted the entry-level touchscreen market keeping the cost of the Cookie as low as possible by omitting some of the features found on high-end products like LG Renoir, such as GPS, 3G or Wi-Fi.
-It was announced on 30 September 2008.
+The LG KP500 or KP501, marketed as the LG Cookie or as Cyon Cooky (쿠키) in South Korea, is a discontinued touchscreen mobile phone announced on 30 September 2008.
+LG targeted the entry-level touchscreen market keeping the cost of the Cookie as low as possible by omitting some of the features found on higher-end products, such as 3G.
+The LG Cookie was highly popular, and is credited for starting the "cheap touchscreen craze".